resend/sonare/readme.md

 **Returns:**

-- `string`: A pronounceable word containing only lowercase alphanumeric characters
+- `string`: A pronounceable word containing only lowercase letters

 **Example:**